gdt050579/AppCUI-rs/README.md

 ## 🛣️ Roadmap

-- [x] Basic set of widgets and support for Windows, Linux and MacOS
+- [x] Basic set of widgets and support for Windows, Linux, and macOS
 - [x] WebGL support
 - [ ] OpenGL / SDL / Vulkan support
 - [ ] TextArea support for code highlighting